James Campbell (British Army officer, died 1831): Relationship with Sassen

 When resident in Paris, Campbell made the acquaintance of a French woman, Lina Talina Sassen.
 Being detained by the order of Napoleon, he supposedly sent her as his commissioner to Scotland, designating her in the power of attorney with which he furnished her as his "beloved wife".
 On his return to Scotland he declined to recognise the relationship, and she raised an action against him in the court of session.
 Although the marriage was found not proven, she was awarded a sum of £300. per annum.
 On appeal to the House of Lords the award was withheld, and Sassen continued to bring legal actions against him, being allowed to sue in formâ pauperis.
 A daughter had been born to them, around 1813.

 Descendants

 Through his daughter Caroline, he was a grandfather of politician Richard Brinsley Sheridan and the three beauties,’ Helen Blackwood, Baroness Dufferin and Claneboye; the feminist Caroline Norton; and Georgiana Seymour, Duchess of Somerset.

 Through his son Randall, he was a grandfather of Henrietta Callendar, Elizabeth Callender (1818–1876), who married Michael Linning Melville in 1840; Margaret Callender (1816–1897), who married James Campbell Macarthur (son of Hannibal Hawkins Macarthur) in 1851.

+Through his daughter Frances, he was the grandfather of Sir Frederick Graham, 3rd Baronet and Mabel Violet, Countess Feversham, wife of William Duncombe, 1st Earl of Feversham and the great grandfather of Margaret Frances Grimston, Countess of Verulam, wife of James Grimston, 3rd Earl of Verulam, of Sibyl Marcia Milnes, Baroness Houghton, wife of Robert Crewe-Milnes, 1st Marquess of Crewe, of Violet Hermione Graham, Duchess of Montrose, of Hilda Georgina Faber, Baroness Wittenham, wife of Denison Faber, 1st Baron Wittenham, of Lady Ulrica Duncombe, wife of Everard Baring, of William Duncombe, Viscount Helmsley, of Hermione Wilhelmina FitzGerald, Duchess of Leinster, of Helen Venetia Vincent, Viscountess D'Abernon and of Lady Mabel Cynthia Duncombe, who married her cousin, Sir Richard James Graham, 4th Baronet.